-A phenomenon called "leaky gut" has gained quite a bit of attention lately, particularly among natural health enthusiasts.
+A phenomenon called “leaky gut” has recently gained quite a bit of attention, particularly among natural health enthusiasts.
+It is also known as increased intestinal permeability.

 This article takes a critical look at the evidence on leaky gut syndrome.